Representing Native American Youth: How Philan Tree works to improve opportunities for young people in her community

 “I work with the local governments on the reservations as well as their communities.
 I’m the point of contact for them when they have questions.
 I’m working on both sides to see when the county can provide a service or provide assistance, and then figuring out when we have to refer tribes out to another agency or program,” said Philan.
 “There’s just a lot of government-to-government relationship building between the county offices and the local leaders…A lot of my work is just finding the best ways to get services out to the residents on the reservations.”

-Philan hopes to continue doing this kind of work.
+Philan hopes to continue in this line of work.
 She wants to see more services reach Native American communities.
 She wants to see more support for Native American students.
 When she’s not at work or involved with the National Council of Young Leaders, Philan makes time to chair a grant advisory committee that works on behalf of Native students in the local school district.

 Philan feels that her experience as a Corpsmember with CREC helped prepare her for what she’s doing now and what she wants to do in the future.